 How Do Stablecoins Actually Work?

 There are several ways a stablecoin can maintain its stable value.
-The method used depends on the type of stablecoin.
 Here are the three main models:

 1. Fiat-Backed Stablecoins (The Most Common)

-This is the simplest model.
 A company (like Tether or Circle) holds real US dollars in a bank account and issues one stablecoin for every dollar they hold.
-If you want to redeem your USDC for real dollars, they send it from that reserve.

 Think of it like: A digital gift card backed by actual cash in a vault.